 Spears’ conservatorship, a legal guardianship designed for those who can’t take care of themselves or manage their own finances, was put in place in 2008 after the singer suffered a prolonged public breakdown involving a series of incidents, including shaving her head and attacking a paparazzo’s car with an umbrella.
 That led to multiple stints in rehab, two separate hospitalizations under psychiatric holds and losing custody of her two sons to ex-husband Kevin Federline.
 (Federline and Spears now split custody 70/30, with Federline designated as the kids’ primary caregiver.)

 The court-approved conservatorship gave Spears’ father, Jamie Spears, and attorney Andrew Wallet authority over her finances and many aspects of her personal life, with filings citing Britney suffered from an undisclosed mental illness and substance abuse.
 Some aspects of the conservatorship have changed over the years, but Spears’ father remains at the center, having served as conservator of both her person and estate.

-Recent attempts by Spears to remove her father as conservator, coupled with rampant fan theories about the singer’s personal struggles, have ignited the #FreeBritney movement, a fan-driven push to restore Spears’ autonomy.
-This online protest has garnered support from celebrities like Miley Cyrus, Paris Hilton and Rose McGowan.
+Recent attempts by Spears to remove her father as conservator, coupled with rampant fan theories about the singer’s personal struggles, ignited the #FreeBritney movement, a fan-driven push to restore Spears’ autonomy.
+The online protest later garnered support from celebrities like Miley Cyrus, Paris Hilton and Rose McGowan.
 Proponents of #FreeBritney say that Spears is being exploited under the conservatorship—a claim that Spears herself confirmed when she spoke in open court for the first time on June 23.

 What’s the current status of Britney Spears’ conservatorship?